jospintedjou/yourlab/README.md

 ## ✨ Features

-- 🏢 **Multi-Tenancy**: Each organization gets isolated data and database
+- 🏢 **Multi-Tenancy**: Each organization gets isolated data using tenant scoping in a single database
 - 📊 **Project Management**: Create, track, and manage projects with statuses
 - ✅ **Task Management**: Organize tasks with priorities, due dates, and assignments
 - 🎨 **Modern UI**: Built with Tailwind CSS and Alpine.js